The Best Way to Process Payroll [Updated for 2021]

 - In the healthcare industry Payroll Based Journal (PBJ) requirements dictate healthcare time recording.

-- Family Medical Leave and Fair Scheduling laws protect employees from excessive work requirements.
+- Employers are subject to Family Medical Leave and Fair Scheduling laws

 - Though not law, union agreements can impose wage requirements and scheduling mandates.

 Many other industry-specific regulations from state to state deal with payroll services.

 Also, other requirements apply if you employ non-U.S. citizens.
 It’s important to realize that the Department of Labor fines business of all sizes.

 Equally important, some employers have many layers due to differing state and local workplace laws.
 Because these are very complex, it helps to have a payroll services expert on your team.

 There can be a lot to worry about.
 Your payroll services provider has the answers.

 Two Marietta Georgia hotels paid $73,732 in back wages and liquidated damages to 14 employees.

 They violated minimum wage, overtime, and recordkeeping provisions of the FLSA.